andrew/ultimate-awesome/README.md

 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.
-- [awesome-podcasts](https://github.com/pbnj/awesome-podcasts) - 🎙 A collection of awesome engineering podcasts!
-ARCHIVED in favor of
 - [awesome-all](https://github.com/bradoyler/awesome-all) - A curated list of awesome lists of awesome frameworks, libraries and software.
 - [awesome-falco](https://github.com/developer-guy/awesome-falco) - A curated list of Falco related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, with an emphasis on data and machine learning, organised by category.